LispLang/lisplang.github.io/wiki/_posts/2016-01-01-implementations.md

 # Domain-Specific Implementations

-These implimentations target a specific niche and should not be considered general purpose.
+These implementations target a specific niche and should not be considered general purpose.

 ## Movitz